aweehaw/php_dashboard/README.md

 # php_dashboard
-A small ticketing system made from PHP, HTML, CSS and JS together with MySQL as its database.
+A small ticketing system made with PHP, HTML, CSS and JS using MySQL as its database.

 1. Import my_dashboard.sql
 ![alt text](https://i.imgur.com/HIPsaYg.png)